openintents/gradle-fdroid-plugin/README.md

 ```

 ### Tasks
-Import meta data from a vcs like github
+Import meta data from the version control system (like gitlab, github) that is currently used for the project.
+This creates a file with the meta data of the app.
+You might want to edit this file and add more details.
 ```
 ./gradlew fdroidImport
 ```

-Rewrite your meta data
+Rewrite your meta data to make sure they can be read by machines.
 ```
 ./gradlew fdroidRewriteMeta
 ```

-Check for fdroid meta data lint issues
+Check for fdroid meta data lint issues before building your app.
 ```
 ./gradlew fdroidLint
 ```